electric-cloud/EC-Subject7/README.md

 EFClient wraps up REST API calls to the EFlow server and contains methods that run EFlow related actions, such as retrieving plugin configuration data and setting a property.
 ##### Subject7Client
 This property contains the helper class SSClient.
 It contains methods to construct and run REST requests to Subject7 using basic auth.</p>
 The REST URI prefix is defined in this class under "uriPrefix".
-Update this value if Subject7 updates their API root path.</p>
+Update this value if Subject7 updates their API root path.

 Swagger documentation for Subject7 REST API: https://proof.subject-7.com/spec/index.html